 - Someone in your household works with dangerous chemicals.
 Some jobs may require a member of your household to come into contact with harsh chemicals or other hazardous materials.
 In those instances, it may be better to err on the side of safety rather than accidentally expose your baby to an irritant.

 - You prefer a heavily scented detergent — some people prefer their clothes to smell strongly of a particular fragrance.
-They may add essential oils or fragrance enhancers to the wash.
+They may add fragrance enhancers to the wash.
 These will likely be too strong for your baby, so their clothes should be washed separately.

 - Your baby uses a lot of clothes and blankets throughout the day.
 Some babies pee or spit up a lot and go through a ton of clothing each day, enough to do a load daily.
 You may find that baby-only loads are necessary simply because no one else dirties as many clothes as the newborn.